How to Paint a Beehive in a Single Afternoon Like a Pro (Step By Step)

 Bees are just suckers for natural products.
 When you use plastic foundation, what do the bees do?
 They coat your artificial plastic with their natural wax and then use that as their base to draw out the comb.

 That is not healthy for them, and it is completely unnecessary for you.
-You will waste paint, waste time, and your works will go unappreciated in the dark interior of the hive.
+You will waste paint and time, and your work will go unappreciated in the dark interior of the hive.

 Conclusion